What is Wireless N & Wireless G?

 What is Wireless-AC?

-Enhancements of 802.11n are currently being drafted and tested and may even included on certain brand new routers as 802.11ac.
-However, there are no major devices that support the standard at this time, meaning no phones, laptops, Rokus, AppleTVs.
+Enhancements of 802.11n are currently being drafted and tested and may even included on certain brand new routers as 802.11ac or Wireless-AC.

-Why You Should Upgrade to Wireless-N from Wireless-G?
+Why You Should Upgrade to Wireless-AC from Wireless-N and Wireless-G?

 Hanging onto an older Wireless-G router means you are sacrificing overall speed and security while actually hindering the wireless capabilities for newer devices.

-Using a Wireless G router with your iPad may feel like trying to catching a fish with a stick.
+Using a Wireless-G router with your iPad may feel like trying to catching a fish with a stick.
 It may eventually work, but it certainly not the most efficient way to get the job done.
-This is not an iPhone 4S to iPhone 5 type upgrade where you have a little bit sleeker device and a few new features to play with.
+This is not an iPhone 6S to iPhone 7 type upgrade where you have a little bit sleeker device and a few new features to play with.
 When a wireless standard is jumped, you are talking MAJOR wireless connectivity improvements.

 Want to see the differences between Wireless AC, Wireless-N and Wireless-G?
 Well, here’s a quick breakdown for you.